Nuclear weapons tests in Australia: Sites

 The British conducted testing in the Pacific Ocean at Malden Island and Kiritimati known at the time as Christmas Island (not to be confused with Christmas Island in the Indian Ocean) between 1957 and 1958.
 These were airbursts mostly occurring over water or suspended a few hundred metres above the ground by balloon.

 In Australia there were three sites.
 Testing was carried out between 1952 and 1957 and was mostly done at the surface.
 A few hundred smaller scale tests were conducted at both Emu Field and Maralinga between 1953 and 1963.

-Monte Bello Islands
+Montebello Islands

 Two separate atomic test projects occurred at the islands, the first being Operation Hurricane and the second being Operation Mosaic.
 Following the second Mosaic explosion, the radioactive cloud that was supposed to be taken away from the site, was sent back by wind that was not anticipated by the British scientists.